MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-security-and-compliance/FAQ-ediscovery.md

 A: Advanced eDiscovery (E5) builds on eDiscovery (E3) and helps you analyze unstructured data within Office 365, perform more efficient document reviews, and make decisions to reduce data for eDiscovery.

-See more advanced information about [eDiscovery in Office 365](https://docs.microsoft.com/office365/securitycompliance/office-365-advanced-ediscovery).
+See more advanced information about [eDiscovery in Microsoft 365](https://docs.microsoft.com/office365/securitycompliance/office-365-advanced-ediscovery).

 **Q: Can users see that Yammer is storing their messages for eDiscovery?**